Begin (The Millennium album)

-Along with adapting previously recorded material, the band began recording and writing the music of Begin in early 1968 at Columbia Studios.
 Begin was the second album to use sixteen-track recording technology following Simon & Garfunkel's album Bookends.
 The group wrote songs in a style later described as sunshine pop, a style noted for its influence of psychedelia with rich harmony vocals and lush orchestrations.
 Due to the album's complex recordings and long studio time, it became the most expensive studio album recorded by 1968.

 The album received critical acclaim on its release, but did not sell well, failing to chart in the United States and the United Kingdom.
 The group abandoned a follow-up album for which they had already recorded songs.
-As pop music of the 1960s was re-evaluated by newer generation of critics, Begin continued to receive positive reviews after the album was re-issued in the 1990s, with AllMusic finding it to be a "bona fide lost classic" and that it was on the same level as "more widely popular albums from the era", and Pitchfork declaring it "probably the single greatest 60s pop record produced in L.A. outside of The Beach Boys."
+As pop music of the 1960s was re-evaluated by newer generation of critics, Begin continued to receive positive reviews after the album was re-issued in the 1990s, with AllMusic finding it to be a "bona fide lost classic" and that it was on the same level as "more widely popular albums from the era", and Pitchfork declaring it "probably the single greatest 60s pop record produced in L.A. outside of the Beach Boys."

 Production

-Following the release of Eternity's Children's debut album, Curt Boettcher and Keith Olsen began a new project that included members of The Ballroom and Sagittarius called The Millennium.
+Following the release of Eternity's Children's debut album, Curt Boettcher and Keith Olsen began a new project that included members of the Ballroom and Sagittarius called the Millennium.
 Sandy Salisbury would later explain that "After the Ballroom disbanded, I got discouraged.
 I left music for a spell.
 But not writing.
 I got myself a sound-on-sound recorder and made my own demos.
 I recorded these late into the night in my rented North Hollywood house." before he was invited to record as part of the group with Boettcher.
-Unlike Sagittarius, The Millennium was described as "the original vision" of Boettcher.
+Unlike Sagittarius, the Millennium was described as "the original vision" of Boettcher.
 Mike Fennelly of the group stated that a "We were very enthusiastic about the creativity that was indeed at a high level for the initial writing, demo and master recording."